binxio/cfn-mssql-resource-provider/tests/README.md

 # test
-Before you can test this code, start a local Microsoft SQLServer docker container.
+Before you can test this code, start a local Microsoft MSSQL docker container.

 ```
 docker run --cap-add SYS_PTRACE \